matija-marijan/E-GraphDTA/README.md

 + **FRI**: Utilizes LLM-based protein embeddings extracted during DeepFRI preprocessing.

 ## Large Language Models
-+ The ESM model for extracting protein embeddings can be downloaded from [download link](https://dl.fbaipublicfiles.com/fair-esm/models/esm2_t6_8M_UR50D.pt), and should be moved to preprocessing/ESM/.
++ The pretrained ESM model for extracting protein embeddings can be downloaded from [download link](https://dl.fbaipublicfiles.com/fair-esm/models/esm2_t6_8M_UR50D.pt), and should be moved to preprocessing/ESM/.
-+ The DeepFRI models can be downloaded from [download link](https://users.flatironinstitute.org/~renfrew/DeepFRI_data/trained_models.tar.gz).
++ The pretrained DeepFRI models can be downloaded from [download link](https://users.flatironinstitute.org/~renfrew/DeepFRI_data/trained_models.tar.gz).
 The ```tar.gz``` file can be uncompressed into the preprocessing/FRI/ directory by using ```tar xvzf trained_models.tar.gz -C /path/to/GraphDTA/preprocessing/FRI```.
 The preprocessing/FRI/deepfrier folder contains the ```deepfrier``` modified source code from [DeepFRI](https://github.com/flatironinstitute/DeepFRI/tree/master/deepfrier), which is used for extracting embeddings during inference to create new datasets for training the updated GraphDTA models.

 # Usage